-The Infantry patrols were a combination of stories told to me by in Special Forces & Long Range Patrols.
-What I read in captured documents and what I heard from interrogations gave me a good picture of what picture of what was going on within their ranks.
+The Infantry patrols were a combination of stories told to me by friends in Special Forces & Long Range Patrols.
+What I read in captured documents and what I heard from interrogations gave me a good picture of what was going on within their ranks.

 My initial motivation was to applaud the men in ASA, whose story has never adequately been told, and honor the sacrifices of the American fighting forces.
 The public still is not truly aware